 That’s all it takes!
 Your image (or images) will be cropped to your exact specifications.

 Cropping an image on your Mac is really simple.
-Apps like PhotoBulk, CameraBag Pro, and Luminar Flex only make it easier, and help you edit your images with striking granularity and ease.
+Apps like PhotoBulk, CameraBag Pro, and Luminar only make it easier, and help you edit your images with striking granularity and ease.

 All three are also free during a seven day trial of Setapp for Mac.
 Alongside these amazing photo editing apps, you’ll enjoy unlimited access to over 200 other incredible, native Mac apps spanning a wide variety of categories during your week-long trial.